Chromatography is very important in the separation of compounds. Adsorption chromatography is one of the most common methods used.

 For example, let’s say you have a mixture of three compounds: estriol, estradiol and estrone.

 For these compounds, the order of polarity strength is estriol > estradiol > estrone.
 The strength of polarity can be determined by the presence of hydroxy groups (-OH).
 Also, the more hydroxy groups there are, the stronger the polarity will be.

-The more polar the compound is, the slower it will interact with the silica gel and move through the column.
-Therefore, in column chromatography, it looks like this.
+The more polar a compound is, the slower it travels through the column as it interacts with the silica gel.
+Therefore, in column chromatography, we have the following.

 It doesn’t matter if it is a mixture of multiple substances.
 Column chromatography can be performed to separate them into a single compound.
 This is the nature of column chromatography.

 Understand the Nature and Application of Adsorption Chromatography

 Here we have explained the principles and characteristics of adsorption chromatography in as clear a manner as possible.
 Although there are several types of adsorption chromatography, it is generally referred to as normal phase chromatography.
 Strictly speaking, they are different, but for the sake of clarity, let’s understand them that way.

 You also need to learn about the stationary and mobile phases in normal phase chromatography.
 For the stationary phase, silica gel is mainly used.
 Silica gel is highly polar, so the more polar a substance is, the more it interacts with it, the harder it is to move forward.